Sometimes I’m struck by just how important perseverance is in life.

 For instance; let’s say you work really really hard towards an exam but you still don’t get the grade you want.
 Here you should reward yourself simply for trying because doing so will develop your persistence.

-Develop self belief
+Develop self belief and confidence

 Movies About Hard Work / Perseverance: The Pursuit of Happyness